Reymer249/Thesis_X-CLIP/README.md

 ### How to run?

 Use shell scripts in the `scripts` folder.
 The main one is `run_xclip.sh`.
 More details in the `README.md` file in the folder.
-Of course, you will need to get all the files from "What is not in here?" section.
+Of course, you will need to get all the files from "What is excluded?" section.

 ### Structure